JetBrains/intellij-sdk-docs/topics/ui/principles/context_help.md

 Use **inline help text** in settings dialogs:
 * Settings are rarely changed.
 Users may forget what a setting does when they use it the next time, so it makes sense to provide additional information straight away.
 * Settings dialogs are usually not constrained in space.
-In most cases it is possible to fit in a help text.
+In most cases, it is possible to fit in a help text.

 ![](09_use_inline_help_text.png){width=600}